Rishikesh, India: The yoga capital of the world

 Take part in a Ganges aarti ceremony

-Aartis, a Hindu religious ritual, are performed on river banks every night at sunset, and involve music and fire as offerings to the Ganges, known as the "mother" in Hindu culture.
+The Hindu religious rituals known as aartis are performed on river banks every night at sunset, and involve music and fire as offerings to the Ganges, known as the "mother" in Hindu culture.

 It is not uncommon to see bonfires blazing in the distance, signaling a body being cremated with ashes soon to be scattered into the river -- a Hindu ritual that promises to free the soul from the constant cycle of rebirth.